pmundhra/plum-ems/docs/current-state.md

 - **2025-12-12**:
   - Completed T045 by wiring a strategy-driven `InsurerGatewayService`/HTTP strategy into a new handler and Docker worker that consumes `insurer.request`/`insurer.request.retry`.
   - Added `INSURER_GATEWAY_CONFIG` entries for insurers A/B/C, refreshed the test dataset, and ensured Mongo adapter sessions satisfy the new gateway’s audit logging requirements.

+- **2025-12-14**:
+  - Closed T055 by adding `env_configs/env.example` plus local/staging/production overrides and updating the README instructions so developers know how to seed `.env`.

 ## Notes